frapplecat/pyfun/README.md

 # **MANUAL TESTING**
 I manually tested the game constantly during it's creation using the gitpod terminal.
 I checked enter name, rules, win, lose, play again and quit stages.
 I tested incorrect, invalid, duplicate and correct guesses.
 I checked the various inputs worked as expected.
-I tested the Y/N replay game section.
+I tested the Play again/Quit functionality.

-Once I was happy with the game was functioning as I'd hoped I deployed to Herouku.
+Once I was happy that the game was functioning as I'd hoped I deployed the game through Herouku.

 I started testing using the same methods as outlined above in the deployed app and noticed some elements that didn't work as well as when viewed in the gitpod terminal.